ESNFranceG33kTeam/CosmoAppy/modules/event/README.md

 **Object description**

 - Id            int     `json:"id"`                 - Id of the event
 - Name          string  `json:"name"`               - Name of the event
 - Date          string  `json:"date"`               - Date of the event
 - Location      string  `json:"location"`           - Location of the event
+- NbSpotsMax    int     `json:"nb_spots_max"`       - Number Spots Max of the event
+- NbSpotsAvai   int     `json:"nb_spots_available"` - Number Spots Available of the event
 - Type          string  `json:"type"`               - Type of the event
 - Price         float64 `json:"price"`              - Price of the event
 - Url           string  `json:"url_facebook"`       - Url of the event
 - Actif         bool    `json:"actif"`              - Status of the event

 The parameter `id` is calculated automatically.